jhdjames37/emacs-config/readme.md

 NOTE: The configuration has not been tested to build from scratch.
 So there might be some issues.

+In order to save your ssh/gpg passphrases, `keychain` should be installed.

 ## External Settings

 This configuration trys to be compatible with deamon mode.